ichuang/pyqsp/README.md

 <!-- *TODO: add some symbols for the main headings, add a title that matches the title of the repo, and overall remove extraneous lists of outputs and inputs outside of a dedicated example section.* -->

+## Recent news and updates

+> :round_pushpin: The codebase has recently been updated to work internally almost entirely with polynomials in the Chebyshev, rather than the monomial, basis.
+This improves the numerical stability of the `laurent` method substantially, and should present almost no visible differences for an end-user.
+Currently the `poly2angles` command-line function is the only major input for monomial basis targets, while the main `QuantumSignalProcessingPhases` method and various helper and plotting methods all accept only Chebyshev basis inputs with internal checks.
+For conversion between bases, see [below](#computing-qsp-phases-even-faster-with-the-sym-qsp-method).

 ## Introduction

 [Quantum signal processing](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.118.010501) (QSP) is a flexible quantum algorithm subsuming Hamiltonian simulation, quantum linear systems solvers, amplitude amplification, and many other common quantum algorithms.
 Moreover, for each of these applications, QSP often exhibits state-of-the-art space and time complexity, with comparatively simple analysis.
 QSP and its related algorithms, e.g., [Quantum singular value transformation](https://arxiv.org/abs/1806.01838) (QSVT), using basic alternating circuit ansätze originally inspired by composite pulse techniques in NMR, permit one to *transform the spectrum of linear operators by near arbitrary polynomial functions*, with the aforementioned good numerical properties and simple analytic treatment.